manit-tree/microservices/README.md

 # a simple microservices using Nginx & Express

-Learn how to create microservices using Nginx (as a reverse proxy) + Express (as microservices)
+A simple project that demonstrate how to create microservices using Nginx (as a reverse proxy) + Express (as microservices)

+This project will show you how to use Nginx as a reverse proxy that forward request to each microservices (Express) based on URL request.

 ### Setup Instruction